 - Use the Projects tab for an overview of ongoing or finished projects

 - Download completed files

-The Sharing feature brings 2 additional "roles" in the Memsource account, Vendor and Buyer.
+The Sharing feature brings 2 additional "roles" in the Memsource account: Vendor and Buyer.

 Specific Memsource editions allow the organization's account to operate as a Buyer.
 This means that the organization can accept Vendor tokens provided by other organizations (Vendors, see below).
 Once the Buyer registers another organization as its Vendor, Project Managers can start assigning work to these 3rd party organizations instead of using the in-house resources (Linguists).
-The 2 possible scenarios Buyers can utilize are Shared Job and Shared Project which are described in more detail in What is the difference between Shared Job and Shared Project.
+The 2 possible scenarios Buyers can utilize are Shared Job and Shared Project which are described in more detail in What is the difference between a Shared Job and a Shared Project.

 All paid editions of Memsource can function as Vendors.
 Each of these editions will contain a Vendor token which can be submitted to other organizations (provided this organization can be a Buyer).
 After the Vendor is registered within Buyer's account, it is possible for the organizations to share the project environment and collaborate in a transparent environment.